Gender inequality: Gender inequalities in relation to technology

 One survey showed that men rate their technological skills in activities such as basic computer functions and online participatory communication higher than women.
 However, this study was a self-reporting study, where men evaluate themselves on their own perceived capabilities.
 It thus is not data based on actual ability, but merely perceived ability, as participants' ability was not assessed.
 Additionally, this study is inevitably subject to the significant bias associated with self-reported data.

 In contrary to such findings, a carefully controlled study that analyzed data sets from 25 developing countries led to the consistent finding that the reason why fewer women access and use digital technology is a direct result of their unfavorable conditions and ongoing discrimination with respect to employment, education and income.
 When controlling for these variables, women turn out to be more active users of digital tools than men.
 This turns the alleged digital gender divide into an opportunity: given women's affinity for information and communications technology (ICT), and given that digital technologies are tools that can improve living conditions, ICT represents a concrete and tangible opportunity to tackle longstanding challenges of gender inequalities in developing countries, including access to employment, income, education and health services.

-Women are often drastically underrepresented within university technology and ICT focused programs while being overrepresented within social programs and humanities.
+Women are often drastically underrepresented within university technology and ICT focused programs while being over-represented within social programs and humanities.
 Although data has shown women in western society generally outperform men in higher education, the labor markets of women often provide less opportunity and lower wages than that of men.
-Gender stereotypes and expectations may have an influence on the underrepresentation of women within technology and ICT focused programs and careers.Females are also underrepresented in science, technology, engineering, and mathematics (STEM) at all levels of society.
+Gender stereotypes and expectations may have an influence on the under-representation of women within technology and ICT focused programs and careers.
+Females are also underrepresented in science, technology, engineering, and mathematics (STEM) at all levels of society.
 Fewer females are completing STEM school subjects, graduating with STEM degrees, being employed as STEM professionals, and holding senior leadership and academic positions in STEM.
 The gender pay gap, family role expectations, lack of visible role models or mentors, discrimination and harassment, and bias in hiring and promotion practices exacerbate this problem.